wp-plugins/wp-pizzeria/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Turns WordPress instalation into powerfull pizzeria site backend with ability to add pizzas, beverages and pasta.
+Turns WordPress instalation into powerful pizzeria site backend with ability to add pizzas, beverages and pasta.

 == Description ==

-Turns WordPress instalation into powerfull pizzeria site backend with ability to add pizzas, beverages and pasta.
+Turns WordPress instalation into powerful pizzeria site backend with ability to add pizzas, beverages and pasta.
 Best, and probably the only one, WordPress plugin for pizzeria website.
 Give it a try!

 == Installation ==